spaze/phpstan-disallowed-calls/docs/custom-rules.md

 ### Error identifiers

 The `errorIdentifier` key is optional.
 It can be used to provide a unique identifier to the PHPStan error.
+If not specified, a default identifier will be used, see the `\Spaze\PHPStan\Rules\Disallowed\RuleErrors\ErrorIdentifiers` class for current list.

 ### Wildcards